Saghen/lese/README.md

 [![npm version](https://badge.fury.io/js/lese.svg)](https://badge.fury.io/js/lese)

-Easy to use and extremely lightweight layout framework built for styled-components and soon to be ported to emotion.
+Easy to use and lightweight layout framework for styled-components and soon to be ported to emotion.

-Lese was inspired after using Laco, an extremely lightweight package for state management with packages for inferno and react.
+Lese was inspired after using Laco, an extremely lightweight package for state management, with React.
 Lese's goal is to provide a powerful set of tools to quickly build layouts in styled-components while being just under 2KBs in size when gzipped.
-The project is in early alpha so bugs and breaking API changes are to be expected between minor releases before the first major release.
+The project is in early alpha so bugs and breaking API changes are to be expected between minor releases.

 ## To-Do

 - [x] Base Components
-- [ ] First Draw of Documentation
+- [ ] First Draft of Documentation
 - [ ] API Review
 - [ ] Convert to Typescript/Add type defintions
-- [ ] Convenience functions in helpers to reduce code size
+- [X] Convenience functions in helpers to reduce code size
 - [ ] Other?
 Make an issue or PR to request changes

 ## Features

 - 🔥 Extremely lightweight - <2KBs gzipped
 - 📦 Out of the box support for Grid and Flex
-- 🚀 Move from design to prototype faster
+- 🚀 Blazing fast development speed

 ## How It Works